Please note that the new e-mail address for the Parish Council is: firstname.lastname@example.org

 More information is available on the Norfolk County Council website: www.norfolk.gov.uk (search ‘mobile libraries’), or contact the mobile library office on 01603 222303 or e-mail: firstname.lastname@example.org .

 Information likely to be of interest to parishioners is spread across the different categories shown on the Menu bar.
-The categories contain the following information: HOME – background information about the Parish; NEWS – recent news items relevant to the Parish; MEETINGS – agendas and minutes for Parish Council meetings; COUNCILLORS – names of Councillors with addresses; PLANNING – latest information about applications within the Parish; PARISH DOCUMENTS – contains documents including Annual Reports etc.; NOTICE BOARD – important notices; POWER CUTS – information and contact points provided by UK Power Networks ; PARISH COUNCIL MEETINGS – dates of forthcoming meetings; and EMERGENCY PLAN – information about the Plan.
+The categories contain the following information: HOME – background information about the Parish; NEWS – recent news items relevant to the Parish; MEETINGS – agendas and minutes for Parish Council meetings; COUNCILLORS – names of Councillors with addresses; PLANNING – latest information about applications within the Parish; PARISH DOCUMENTS – contains documents including Annual Reports etc.; NOTICE BOARD – important notices; POWER CUTS – information and contact points provided by UK Power Networks ; PARISH COUNCIL MEETINGS – dates of forthcoming meetings; and EMERGENCY PLAN – information about the Plan; GENERAL DATA PROTECTION REGULATIONS (GDPR) – information required to be published by the Council.

 Comments about the website and suggestions for improvement will be welcomed by the Parish Clerk by e-mail to email@example.com